 Only certain types of medical mistakes in certain treatment settings have the potential to cause leg amputations.
 There are 2 primary categories of medical errors/negligence that account for over 90% of all malpractice cases resulting in leg amputations: (1) surgical errors; and (2) failure to diagnose.

 This category of malpractice includes more than just botched surgeries or mistakes by the surgeon during a procedure.
 The surgical error refers to any sort of negligent medical care related to a surgical procedure and the post-operative recovery and treatment.
 Most cases involving leg amputations involve treatment errors in the post-surgery recovery phase.

 One common example of this is failing to properly monitor, diagnose and manage post-operative infections or other complications arising after the surgery is performed.
 Post-operative complications are not limited to infection and can include blood clots or conditions which disrupt blood circulation to the legs.

 Failure to Diagnose

 The most common type of medical malpractice associated with leg amputations involves failure to diagnose.
 Diagnostic errors occur whenever doctors negligently fail to diagnose, take too long to diagnose, or misdiagnose a medical condition.

 The key here is that the misdiagnosis or delay in diagnosis must be negligent, which basically means that a reasonable doctor would have made the correct diagnosis under the same circumstances.
-When a negligent delay in diagnosis leads to leg amputation, the misdiagnosis almost always occurs in the hospital emergency room setting.
+When a negligent delay in diagnosis leads to leg amputation, the misdiagnosis commonly occurs in the hospital emergency room setting.

-The classic example is where a person comes to the emergency room with generic symptoms and doctors diagnose them with something simple only to find out later that they had a more serious circulatory condition.
+A classic example is where a person comes to the emergency room with generic symptoms and doctors diagnose them with something simple only to find out later that they had a more serious circulatory condition.